The federal Fair Labor Standards Act of 1938, as amended,

 necessarily mean that he or she holds the same status for purposes of State

 Call the Law Offices of David S. Rich, LLC at (212)

-209-3972 to talk with a knowledgeable labor and employment lawyer about ensuring that your
+209-3972 to speak with a knowledgeable labor and employment lawyer about making sure

-company complies with overtime pay and other wage and hour laws, or to retain a
+that your company complies with overtime pay and other wage and hour laws, or